-While laws regarding hazard light use are vague in many states, according to The American Automobile Association, in Virginia, “hazard light use is not permitted while driving except for emergency vehicles, stopped or slowed vehicles to indicate a traffic hazard, when traveling as part of a funeral procession, or traveling slower than 30 mph.”
+In Virginia, “hazard light use is not permitted while driving except for emergency vehicles, stopped or slowed vehicles to indicate a traffic hazard, when traveling as part of a funeral procession, or traveling slower than 30 mph.”

-- When stopped by a police officer
+- Stopped by a police officer

-- During a funeral procession
+- Participating in a funeral procession